-An antique diamond tiara that was worn by a French-Danish Princess and later by her Swedish daughter-in-law, who was aunt to the Kings of Norway and Belgium, Princess Margaretha’s Floral Tiara’s current whereabouts are unknown, and it is speculated that it has been broken up.
+An antique diamond tiara that was worn by a French-Danish Princess and later by her Swedish daughter-in-law, who was the aunt of the Kings of Norway and Belgium, Princess Margaretha’s Floral Tiara’s current whereabouts are unknown, and it is speculated that it has been broken up.

-The tiara was inherited by Prince George, the eldest son of Prince Axel and Princess Margaretha, who had married Anne Bowes-Lyon, a niece of the Queen Mother.
-Princess Anne never wore the tiara, since it was sold by prince George soon after his mother’s death.
+In later years, Princess Margaretha wore Princess Marie’s Floral Tiara at a plethora of events, including Crown Princess Margrethe’s 18th Birthday in 1958, the Wedding of Crown Prince Harald of Norway in 1968, and the 70th birthday celebrations of her brother-in-law, King Olav of Norway in 1973, as well as a plethora of Nobel Prize Ceremonies that Princess Margaretha attended in her native Sweden throughout the 1960s and the 1970s.
+After her death in 1977, the Floral Tiara was inherited by Prince George, the eldest son of Prince Axel and Princess Margaretha, who had married Anne Bowes-Lyon, a niece of the Queen Mother.
+Princess Anne never wore the tiara, since it was sold by Prince George soon after his mother’s death.
 The tiara’s current whereabouts are not known.